 available TCP port

 connection-retries: if connection among the node(s) is failed, then this

 defines how many retries should be made to consider it a permanent failure.

 <alerts> <email-notification email-notification-enabled="False" sender="" smtp-server="" smtp-port="0" ssl="False" authentication="False" sender-login="" sender-password=""/> <alerts-types cache-stop="False" cache-start="False" node-left="False" node-joined="False" state-transfer-started="False" state-transfer-stop="False" state-transfer-error="False" cache-size="False"/> </alerts>

-If Event notifications through email is required, then information for its setup is configured here:
+If Event notifications through email (Enterprise feature only) is required, then information for its setup is configured here:

 Email-notification: contains all the information related to the email

 Email-notification-enabled: enables notification through email